Heart On

+Production

+The album was mastered at Bernie Grundman Mastering by Brian Gardner.
+The song "Anything 'Cept the Truth" is the final version of the track "Ask Me Why", which was leaked when a source close to the band had their MySpace hacked.

+Release and promotion

 When asked about the album, lead singer Jesse Hughes stated: "EODM's latest fabulous weapon, a top-secret music missile, a sonic warhead sexually tipped for her pleasure, shot from the deck of USS EODM Mantastic Fantastic."
-The album was mastered at Bernie Grundman Mastering by Brian Gardner.
-On September 12, 2008, Pitchfork Media released new information on Heart On, including the album cover and track list.
+On September 12, 2008, Pitchfork released new information on Heart On, including the album cover and track list.

-The first single was "Wannabe in LA".
-The video for the song debuted on the band's MySpace and depicts Jesse Hughes appearing on a Pin Art in a similar style to the music video for Nine Inch Nails' "Only".
+The first single was "Wannabe in L.A.".
+The video for the song debuted on the band's MySpace and depicts Jesse Hughes appearing on a pin art in a similar style to the music video for Nine Inch Nails' "Only".
 There is an alternative version of the video; dubbed the "standard version", which only features Jesse Hughes.
 The video was directed by Liam Lynch.

-On October 21, the album was made available in its entirety for streaming on MuchMusic website.
+On October 21, the album was made available in its entirety for streaming on the MuchMusic website.

 Commercial performance

 The album debuted at No. 57 on the Billboard 200, and No. 21 on the Top Rock Albums chart, selling around 10,000 copies in its first week of release.
 The album has sold 50,000 copies in the United States as of September 2015.